Python preview package for local tool-call checks

 asyncio.run(main())Shorthand with protect()

-The protect() function combines initialization and wrapping into a single call.
-Best for quick setup and scripts.
+The protect() function combines initialization and wrapping into one helper.
+Good for a minimal wrapper and scripts.

-from veto import protect # One-line wrapping.
-Reads VETO_API_KEY from env. safe_tools = await protect([transfer_money, delete_file]) # Equivalent to Veto.init() + veto.wrap() # Use protect() for quick setup, Veto.init() for advanced config.
+from veto_sdk import protect # Callable wrapping.
+Reads VETO_API_KEY from env. safe_tools = await protect([transfer_money, delete_file]) # Equivalent to Veto.init() + veto.wrap() # Use protect() for a minimal wrapper, Veto.init() for advanced config.

 Web framework integrations

-Use the SDK in your API layer to authorize tool calls before they execute.
+Use the SDK in your API layer to check tool calls before they execute.
 Works with any Python web framework.

 FastAPI